(All email addresses belong to the domain @brown.edu)

 Keith joins the Classics Department as a recent MA graduate from Brigham Young University.
 He earned his BA from BYU in Classics and Humanities (2010) with a senior thesis entitled "Pompey Stamped His Foot: Origins of the Pompeian Military Forces in 49-48 BC."
 His Master’s Thesis, “Horace's Ideal Italy: Sabines and Sabellians in Odes 1-3," reflects his growing interests in ethnography and the iconography of self-promotion in Rome.
 Keith is primarily interested in the Roman Republic, cultural and literary memories of the civil wars of the first century BC, and the influence of familial history and traditions on Roman historiography.

 Colleen earned a BA in Classical Studies and History from the University of Western Ontario in 2007, followed by an MA in Classics from McMaster University in 2010.
 She has excavated at Nysa-on-the-Maeander in Turkey (2008) and participated in the 2012 season of the Brown University Petra Archaeological Project in Jordan.
-Since 2011 she has worked on the US Epigraphy Project, using EpiDoc to digitally encode Greek and Latin inscriptions.
-She is mainly interested in historiography.
+During 2011-12 she worked on the US Epigraphy Project, using EpiDoc to digitally encode Greek and Latin inscriptions.
+She is mainly interested in issues of culture contact and colonialism on the frontiers of the Roman Empire.
+Her broader interests include Roman historiography, ancient slavery, and Athenian oratory.

 Bryan Brinkman (2008, ABD)